jc-valera/dotNET/ConversorNumericApp/README.md

 In this project we create a console application to help:

-- Convert a number in a text
+- Convert number in a text
-- Convert a number in a roman number
+- Convert number in a roman number
-- Convert a roman number in a number
+- Convert roman number in a number
-- Convert a text number in a number
+- Convert text number in a number

 # How to use.